The Laws of Pool Security in France

 Pool covers

-As with the other options, there are lots of different security covers available, so the main thing to remember is that whichever sort of cover you choose, it must be put back on whenever your pool is left unattended, so a cover which is easy to put on and take off is important, especially if you expect anyone else using the pool to put the cover on when they aren’t using it.
-A security cover which takes the place of a winter and summer cover for a 10 x 5m pool costs from €3,800.
-A security winter cover is €1,200.
-Any cover used to secure your pool must be AFNOR approved (unless you have an alternative form of security).
+As with the other options, there are lots of different security covers available, so the main thing to remember is that whichever sort of cover you choose, it must be put back on whenever your pool is left unattended.
+A cover which is easy to put on and take off is important, especially if you expect anyone else using the pool to put the cover on when they aren’t using it.

 Pool abris

 An abri looks a bit like a greenhouse and they are available in many shapes and sizes, fixed or telescopic.
-Apart from the price, (this is about the most expensive option) there are many advantages.
+Apart from the price (this is about the most expensive option), there are many advantages.
 As well as it being an approved security device, it will help heat the water in your pool, keep out debris, reduce chemical usage and evaporation, and if you heat your pool, it effectively turns it into an indoor pool you can use all year round.

 Share to: Facebook Twitter LinkedIn Email